 Given the potential of competing priorities between Tusla's child protection and welfare obligations and An Garda Síochána's criminal investigation, liaison between the two agencies is essential.

 The Joint Working Protocol for An Garda Síochána/Tusla - Child and Family Agency Liaison (from here on known as Joint Working Protocol) sets out the joint working arrangements An Garda Síochána and Tusla must follow.
-Several of the main activities that support this joint working approach are set out below.
+Several of the main procedure set out in the Joint Working Protocol and complete the required notification form.